 - Services rendered but not completed under a legally enforceable contract, or

 - Services rendered in the absence of a contract (i.e., from a verbal promise to pay)

-If the deceased, prior to death, failed to pay for these services, there is an ‘unjust enrichment' of the deceased's estate, and a claim may be made against the estate by the provider of the services.
-In the absence of a legal contract, however, these claims may be very difficult for the claimant to prove.
+If the deceased, before death, failed to pay for these services, there is ‘unjust enrichment of the deceased's estate, and a claim may be made against the estate by the provider of the services.
+However, in the absence of a legal contract, these claims may be complicated for the claimant to prove.

 Your Friendly Estate Litigation Lawyer

-We can advise you on all of the above issues as they pertain to your specific case, and provide our opinion on the challenges you may face if you decide to proceed.
-Contact us today to discuss any claim on which you are considering legal action.
+We can advise you on all of the above issues pertaining to your specific case and provide our opinion on the challenges you may face if you decide to proceed.
+Contact us today to discuss any claim you are considering legal action.